Skip to content

 Getting Started¤

-• Turn any directed acyclic graph (DAG) into a trainable neural network.
+• turn any directed acyclic graph (DAG) into a trainable Equinox module;

-• Export a trained network to a NetworkX weighted digraph for network analysis.
+• export a trained model to a NetworkX weighted digraph for graph analysis.

 Installation¤

-As a tiny pedagogical example, let's create a trainable neural network from the following DAG
+As a pedagogical example, consider the following graph:

 dag